 The administrator is responsible for the deceased’s property and for payment of all outstanding debts and taxes from the estate funds before distributing the net assets of the estate pursuant to the rules of intestacy.

-For more information on the administration of an estate including apply for Letters of Administration and the rules of intestacy, please contact our estate administration team.
+For more information on the administration of an estate including apply for Letters of Administration and the rules of intestacy, please contact our Wills and Estates team.